support@meisterdrucke.com · 0043 4257 29415

 Ancient Art · Hieroglyphic and murals

 Egyptian Funerary Papyrus Depicting the Barque of Re-Herakhty by Egyptian.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 re-harakhty · falcon-headed god · falcon · boat · hieroglyphics · Horakhty · Horas · Location Unknown / Bridgeman Images